 When setting out information we must adhere to reality as clearly as possible in order to avoid any ideological re-elaboration.
 We cannot expect the exploited to act immediately on reading our information, putting it to their own spontaneous use.
 We would be heading straight for failure, and end up circulating a horrible mixture of platitudes and meaningless generalisations.
-We should gun and ending up inside a cell mulling over the mistakes made without getting to the bottom of it, and we can ... wielding the problems of our everyday life, end up up to our necks in shit in a series of problems of survival that we are also incapable of coping with.
-Sitting arguing about who is right, while the mistakes add up on both sides, does not lead to any positive conclusion.
+We should apply a revolutionary critique to contributions in our publications, so as to place them within our strategy more coherently.
+Our work will never be purely 'objective' without denying itself as information.